Glover Teixeira: Ultimate Fighting Championship

-Teixeira was scheduled to face Thiago Santos on September 12, 2020 at UFC Fight Night 177.
-However, due to Teixeira testing positive for COVID-19 a week prior to the bout, the pair was rescheduled to fight on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
-In turn, on September 15, the bout was postponed again as Santos also tested positive for the virus.
-The pairing with Santos eventually took place on November 7, 2020 at UFC on ESPN: Santos vs. Teixeira.
+Teixeira was scheduled to face Thiago Santos on 12 September 2020 at UFC Fight Night 177.
+However, due to Teixeira testing positive for COVID-19 a week prior to the bout, the pair was rescheduled to fight on 4 October 2020 at UFC on ESPN: Holm vs. Aldana.
+In turn, on 15 September, the bout was postponed again as Santos also tested positive for the virus.
+The pairing with Santos eventually took place on 7 November 2020 at UFC on ESPN: Santos vs. Teixeira.
 Teixeira won the fight via a submission in round three.

 UFC Light Heavyweight Championship

-Teixeira was expected to face Jan Błachowicz on September 25, 2021 at UFC 266 for the UFC Light Heavyweight Championship.
-However, the bout was postponed and moved to October 30, 2021 at UFC 267.
+Teixeira was expected to face Jan Błachowicz on 25 September 2021 at UFC 266 for the UFC Light Heavyweight Championship.
+However, the bout was postponed and moved to 30 October 2021 at UFC 267.
 Teixeira won via submission due to a rear naked choke in the 2nd round, winning the UFC Light Heavyweight Championship.
 This win made him the oldest first time champion in UFC history at 42 years old, and also earned him the Performance of the Night award.

-Teixeira was scheduled to defend his title against Jiří Procházka on May 7, 2022 at UFC 274.
-However, the bout was postponed on June 11 at UFC 275 for unknown reasons.
+Teixeira was scheduled to defend his title against Jiří Procházka on 7 May 2022 at UFC 274.
+However, the bout was postponed to 11 June at UFC 275 for unknown reasons.
 After a back and forth battle, Teixeira lost the fight and title via rear-naked choke submission in the fifth round.
 This fight earned him the Fight of the Night award.